-- 1. The eddies have preferred regions of genesis and decay and their momentum fluxes vary greatly between these regions. - 2.
-Mature lows migrate to the cold side of the jet and thus deflect the jet stream equatorward. - 3.
+- i.
+The eddies have preferred regions of genesis and decay and their momentum fluxes vary greatly between these regions. - ii.
+Mature lows migrate to the cold side of the jet and thus deflect the jetstream equatorward. - iii.
 Eddy momentum fluxes build vertical shear while the eddy heat fluxes reduce the temperature gradient, a combination that destroys thermal wind balance.
-One consequence is the formation of a secondary circulation, appearing as the 'Ferrel cell' on a zonal average, which partially opposes the eddy heat and momentum fluxes.
+One consequence is the formation of a secondary circulation, appearing as the "Ferrel cell" on a zonal average, which partially opposes the eddy heat and momentum fluxes.
 So, the jet streams are equatorward of where the eddy momentum flux has greatest convergence.
-This Ferrel cell brings westerly momentum downward. - 4.
-The momentum flux convergence in Figure 9 is largest in the winter hemisphere between 30 and 40° N in the upper troposphere.
+This Ferrel cell brings westerly momentum downward. - iv.
+The momentum flux convergence in Fig 9 is largest in the winter hemisphere between 30-40 N in the upper troposphere.
 This location of momentum convergence thus seems to be poleward of the subtropical jet.
 The jet and momentum convergence positions match better if one accounts for the spherical geometry.
-The zonal component of zonal mean KE tendency is given by eqn [12]:
+The zonal component of zonal mean KE tendency is given by (12):